Sagar district: Ancient history

+Firstly, Sagar was under the rules of Ahir-Rajas and their capital was at Garhpehra, located 7 miles north of the present city.

+Modern history

 The history of the town of Sagar dates back to about 1660 AD, when Udan Shah, a descendant of Nihal Shah, built a small fort where the present one sits and founded a village close to it called Parkota Sagar.
-The present fort and a settlement under its walls was founded by Govind Pant Bundele, an officer of the Peshwa Bajirao I, who controlled Sagar and the surrounding territory after 1735 when it came under the Peshwa's possession.
+The present fort and a settlement under its walls were founded by Govind Pant Bundele, an officer of the Peshwa Bajirao I, who controlled Sagar and the surrounding territory after 1735 when it came under the Peshwa's possession.
 In 1818, the greater part of the district was ceded by the Peshwa Baji Rao II to the British Government, while the remainder of the present district of Sagar came into the possession of the British between 1818 and 1860.
 Thereafter in 1861, the Saugor and Nerbudda territories (along with the Nagpur state) formed a Commissioner's Province called Central Provinces.

-Sagar was the headquarters of the Sagar Commissionership for a short period until 1863-64 when this district was incorporated with Jabalpur Commissionership.
-In the year 1932, the district of Damoh was added to Sagar district and was administrated as Sub-Division.
-In 1956, however, Damoh Sub-Division was again separated from the district to form a separate district and Sagar district consisted of four tehsils viz, Sagar, Khurai, Rehli, Banda.
+Sagar was the headquarters of the Sagar Commissionership for a short period until 1863–64 when this district was incorporated with Jabalpur Commissionership.
+In the year 1932, the district of Damoh was added to the Sagar district and was administered as a Sub-Division.
+In 1956, however, Damoh Sub-Division was again separated from the district to form a separate district and the Sagar district consisted of four tehsils viz, Sagar, Khurai, Rehli, Banda.

+Geography

+Sagar district is located in the middle of the state.
+The Tropic of Cancer passes through Sagar district.
+It is surrounded by Ashoknagar, Vidisha, Raisen, Narsinghpur, Damoh and Chhatarpur districts.
+Total area of Sagar district is 10,252 km2.
+Sagar is situated in the Vindhya mountain range and eastern part of the Malwa Plateau.
+The Sunar, Dhasan, Bina, and Bewas are the major rivers of the district.